erikschild/TomoQC/README.md

 how output may look.
 Note that in a real experiment, the data input would be based on many more genes.

+### Oversequencing

+Plots a histogram of UMIs/reads per gene.
+Any occurrence of a value \>1 indicates multiple reads originating from the same RNA molecule.
+The further the peak of the histogram shifts to the right, the more saturated sequencing depth is.

+### Spike-ins

+Plots the percentage of all reads in a column mapping to ERCC spike-ins.
+A high percentage likely means no sample was present, and vice versa (lower = better).

+### Unique genes

+The amount of unique mapped genes per column.
+More unique genes are expected to map where sample was present (higher = better).

 ``` r
 library(TomoQC)
 example <- tomo_quality(transcripts = example_data$ex_transcripts,